 At one end of the house there are the bright and airy boys’ dorms, and a newly refurbished boys’ shower room.
 At the other end there are girls’ dorms – containing large single beds with plenty of storage underneath.
 Each boarder has a bedside table and generous wardrobe space.
 Boarders are encouraged to personalize their space with posters and pictures, and the dorms quickly feel very homely.

 Visitors often comment on the relaxed, extended family atmosphere they find in Alway House.
 We expect the children to work hard and play hard too.
-It’s noisy and busy and not always as tidy as Mr Trumper would like, however most importantly Alway is friendly and full of happy children!
+Most importantly Alway is friendly and full of happy children!